-One of the premiere shore diving locations in all of South Florida is on the Intracoastal Waterway just inside of the Lake Worth Inlet called the Blue Heron Bridge.
+One of the premiere shore diving locations in all of Florida, the Blue Heron Bridge.
+It is located on the Intracoastal Waterway just inside of the Lake Worth Inlet often rated in the top 10 shore dives world!!
 This site is located inside Phil Foster Park and is just past the Force-E Riviera location.
 Our staff dives the bridge daily, and our Blue Heron Bridge map is printed up for you to grab for free from the store.
 Divers should be aware of the tide table to dive this site.
 The best time to dive the bridge is between an hour before and after high tide.
 Depths at this site range from about 5 to 20 feet, which makes it ideal for new divers, photographers, and snorkelers.

 Diving the Blue Heron Bridge is a macro photographer’s dream!
 There are seahorses, octopus, pipefish, frogfish, batfish, nudibranchs and other rare and exotic species of sea life you won’t find out on the reef.
 With the intercoastal's delicate ecosystem, it is ideal for these species.

 But don’t rule out the rare sightings of manatees, spotted eagle rays, manta rays, nurse sharks, green sea turtles, or Goliath Grouper that locals have encountered at the Blue Heron Bridge.
 These encounters are frequent, so you're pretty much guaranteed to see something amazing.
 It should be noted that divers and snorkelers should NOT touch or disrupt the marine life.
 This can be dangerous to the diver as well as the wildlife.